Investing in Guidewire Software Inc. (GWRE) is a safe bet with a significant edge - The Dwinnex

 Insider Transactions:

-Additionally, insider trades can be beneficial to investors who want to learn what the management thinks about stock prices in the future.
-A recent insider transaction in this stock occurred on Jan 10 when Cooper Jeffrey Elliott sold 403 shares for $66.23 per share.
-The transaction valued at 26,691 led to the insider holds 64,321 shares of the business.
+Investing in insider trades can also provide an investor with insight into how management views future stock prices.
+A recent insider transaction in this stock occurred on Jan 18 when Hung Priscilla sold 9,547 shares for $70.00 per share.
+The transaction valued at 668,290 led to the insider holds 57,915 shares of the business.

-King James Winston sold 1,386 shares of GWRE for $83,160 on Dec 20.
-The Chief Admin Officer, Gen Couns now owns 37,942 shares after completing the transaction at $60.00 per share.
-On Dec 20, another insider, Cooper Jeffrey Elliott, who serves as the Chief Financial Officer of the company, sold 786 shares for $60.00 each.
-As a result, the insider received 47,160 and left with 64,724 shares of the company.
+Cooper Jeffrey Elliott sold 403 shares of GWRE for $26,691 on Jan 10.
+The Chief Financial Officer now owns 64,321 shares after completing the transaction at $66.23 per share.
+On Dec 20, another insider, King James Winston, who serves as the Chief Admin Officer, Gen Couns of the company, sold 1,386 shares for $60.00 each.
+As a result, the insider received 83,160 and left with 37,942 shares of the company.

 Valuation Measures: